85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Instant oatmeal was invented by Henry Parsons Crowell, founder of the Quaker Oats Company.
 While instant oatmeal is in the same family as rolled oats or steel cut oats, it tends to have a more bland taste and more mushy texture than other oatmeal varieties.
 This can be pretty unappetizing, but there are several ways to enhance the taste.
 You can add salt, spices, various fruits, nuts, nut butters, seeds or a touch of honey to make this easy breakfast food much more interesting.

-Instant oatmeal is considered to have the same nutritional value as regular or quick-cooking oatmeal.
+This breakfast that starts with i is considered to have the same nutritional value as regular or quick-cooking oatmeal.
 But there is a difference, and it lies in the glycemic index.
 It is a high glycemic food (which means that it is digested very quickly), so it can cause your blood glucose level to rise and won’t keep you full as long as rolled oats or steel cut oats.
+Try all of these healthy oatmeal recipes, including our favorite – bananas and cream oatmeal!

 In India, this is more commonly known as aloo tikki.
 Aloo means potato, and tikki means a small cutlet.
-This snack originated from South Asia, the region consisting of North India, Pakistan, and Bangladesh.
-It is usually made from boiled potato and peas marinated in various spices and served hot with a side of chutney to add a distinct flavor.
+These snacks that start with i originated from South Asia, the region consisting of North India, Pakistan, and Bangladesh.
+They are usually made from boiled potato and peas marinated in various spices and served hot with a side of chutney to add a distinct flavor.

 The chutneys can be of many flavors, the most popular being tamarind, coriander-mint, saunth, and coconut chutney.
 There are many variations of aloo tikki, and the chutneys can give you a hint of which region the flavor comes from.